Pescadores campaign (1885): Significance of the campaign

-The Kwangsi Army has recovered Lạng Sơn, but the French now occupy P'eng-hu.
+The [Guangxi] Army has recovered Lạng Sơn, but the French now occupy P'eng-hu.
 If Generals Feng and Wang do not cease military operations now, after saving China's military honour, the overall situation in China will once again worsen.
 It is very dangerous to send an army deep into a strange country, and nothing is certain in warfare.
 Even if we are successful, Vietnam does not belong to us.
 But Taiwan is a part of China.
 If money and reinforcements fail to get through to Taiwan, we will lose it and never get it back.
 It will then be difficult both to fight on and to make peace, so why should we consider it?
 Why should we not end the war now, after having won a victory?

 This communication silenced the protests from the hardliners, and ensured that the peace with France held.

 The French occupation of the Pescadores

 Makung became the main base for Courbet's Far East Squadron for the remainder of the war and during a brief period of occupation in the summer of 1885.
 The Sino-French War ended in April 1885, and under the terms of the peace settlement the French continued to occupy the Pescadores until July, as a surety for the withdrawal of the Chinese armies from Tonkin.
 Makung Bay was a superb natural harbour, and many of the squadron's officers hoped that France would retain its recent conquest as a counterweight to the British colony of Hong Kong.
 They even renamed the islands the îles des Pêcheurs ('the fishermen's islands', a French version of the Portuguese name 'Pescadores') in anticipation of their future destiny as a French colony.
 This was never a realistic prospect.
 France had fought the war to oust the Chinese from Tonkin, not to make colonial conquests in China itself, and the French punctiliously evacuated the Pescadores on 22 July 1885.

 Courbet issued strict instructions that his troops should pay for everything they needed, and the islanders seized the opportunity to make as much money as possible out of the occupying forces during their brief sojourn in the Pescadores.
 Food markets sprang up around the French cantonments.
 The French were also interested in buying exotic reminders of their stay in the Far East, and local entrepreneurs, including the abbots of Buddhist monasteries, hastened to satisfy their demand for bronze Buddhas, carved screens and other characteristic souvenirs.

 During their occupation the French surveyed the coastal waters around the islands and considerably improved the rudimentary facilities of Makung harbour.
 Meanwhile, during the summer of 1885, nearly thirty French warships of the Far East Squadron rode peacefully at anchor off Makung, in the largest concentration of French naval power in the Far East in the history of the French Navy.